 Once your order is placed, just wait for the fun blue bag (or sometimes) just the typical brown cardboard box to arrive at your house.
 Rent the Runway utilizes UPS, but if your order is placed far enough in advance they occasionally go through the postal service.
 If you don't have a reliable mail person and/or where you live might be a little sketch, you can have these packages delivered anywhere, anytime.
 I have so many addresses saved in my account that customer service at RTR probably think I'm bonkers.
 I've had my items delivered to hotels across the country, several residential addresses, work places, friends etc.

-Helpful Information You Need to Know
+Helpful Information You Need to Know on Rent the Runway

 Rent the Runway Customer Service - These people are super legit.
 They can help you solve anything, anytime.
 Just call or email them.
 They are always quick to reply and are generally very knowledgeable and helpful.
 If a package is lost, call them.
 If the item doesn't fit, call them.
 If the article of clothing is damaged, call them.
 Basically, if you are not 100% happy, just call them.
 Luckily for you, their customer service is so stellar they will often contact you to proactively solve a situation before you ever know anything is wrong.